michael-taylor/michael-taylor.github.io/content/posts/easy-snake-case-windows.md

 ---
 title: "Making Snake Case More Convenient"
-excerpt: "This one's for you C, C++, and Python programmers"
+description: "This one's for you C, C++, and Python programmers"
 date: "2023-08-26"
 tags:
   - Python